item4/ugoira/docs/usage.rst

 Limitation of GIF
 +++++++++++++++++

-GIF only support 256 color.
+GIF only supports 256 colors in an image.
-If you tried download colorful ugoira, downloaded image lost some color and it must be discolored.
+If you download a colorful ugoira as GIF, the downloaded image will be discolored and lose some of its colors.

 Download as ZIP